EAST ANTRIM RAMBLING CLUB

 2 Cars should be parked safely, leaving room for passing traffic and taking account of the additional width of some agricultural equipment.
 Particular care should be taken not to block accesses.

-3 On A to B walks all participants should first assemble at the B point.
-The leader will then select the cars to be used to transport all walkers to the A point.
-Drivers intending to transport passengers should have passenger liability insurance cover.
+3 On A to B walks all participants should first assemble at the point B. There should be no more than 2 persons to a car arriving at point B. The leader will then select the cars to be used to transport all walkers to the point A. Drivers intending to transport passengers should have passenger liability insurance cover. .
+When travelling in convoy always keep sight of the cars behind and in front.
+Particular care should be taken at road junctions to maintain contact with the other vehicles in the convoy.

 4 Walkers should ensure that they are properly equipped and fit for the planned walk.
-If in doubt they should seek advice from the walk leader before the day.
+If in doubt they should seek advice from the walk leader in advance.
 Particular attention should be paid to footwear and clothing for bad weather.
 It should be noted that denim is a poor insulator and is often uncomfortable for hill-climbing.
-Walks will, in general, not be suitable for children under 12.

 5 Walkers should make the task of the leader as easy as possible by not walking ahead, even if they think they know the route.
-In the unlikely event that a walker wishes to leave the group and follow a different route, he or she should inform the leader.
-Leaving the group can make the leader's task more onerous and can put those who do so and others in danger
+In the unlikely event that a walker wishes to leave the group and follow a different route, he or she should inform the leader and the Walk Register noted accordingly.

 6 Should a walker feel unable to continue the walk through illness or fatigue, he or she should speak to the leader and discuss what action is then necessary.